Simba Simulation: The Effect of Feedback Physics on Matter Distribution in the Cosmic Web: Data and Methods

 \subsection{Describing the matter distribution}

-This study aims primarily to explore the potential of constraining feedback models from the distribution of gas within the cosmic web using Fast Radio Bursts (FRBs).
+Motivated by FRBs as a probe of baryon distribution, this study aims primarily to explore the impact of feedback models on the distribution of gas from a cosmic web perspective.
 The principal methodology involves the volumetric classification detailed in Section~\ref{subsec:class}.
-We analyze the spatial distributions of several related quantities: total matter (dark matter and baryons), baryonic gas, and free electrons.
+We analyse the spatial distributions of several related quantities: total matter (dark matter and baryons), baryonic gas, and free electrons.
 Of these quantities, the total matter defines the cosmic web, baryonic gas serves as the direct recipient of feedback effects, and electron density represents the most direct observable within FRB measurements.